Access to information

-Government Information (Public Access) Act 2009 (the GIPA Act) requires the Department's Business Centres to publish 'open access information' on their websites unless there is an overriding public interest against disclosing this information.
+The Government Information (Public Access) Act 2009, commonly referred to as GIPAA, requires the Registry to publish 'open access information' on their websites unless there is an overriding public interest against disclosing this information.
 Open access information includes policies and documents created by the Business Centre that are tabled in Parliament.

 The Registry currently has no documents tabled in Parliament.

-For information on how to apply for departmental release of information under the GIPA Act, 2009 please refer to the: NSW Department of Justice website.
+For information on how to apply for departmental release of information under the Government Information (Public Access) Act 2009, please refer to the NSW Department of Justice

 The type of information available through GIPAA includes documents that are not available by application to the Registry.
 Documents excluded include applications for certificates and original registration forms.